karshievnavruz/if_else_vazifa/README.md

 4. A soni berilgan.
 A musbat bolsa unga 2 qoshilsin, agar u manfiy bo’lsa unda 2 ayrilsin.
+# A nummber is given. if A is positive, add 2 to it , if it is negative , subtract 2 from it
 5. A va B sonlari berilgan.
 Bu A > 3 va B <= 6 shartimizga to’g’ri keladimi yoki yoqmi aniqlang.
 6. A va B sonlari berilgan.
 Bu A < 2 va B >= -2 shartimizga to’g’ri keladimi yoki